 The only time you don’t want to use the box is if you need the money right away.
 The mayor doesn’t collect the goods and sell them until the middle of the night and you don’t get the money until the next morning.
 If you have a huge pile of crops you need to sell right now to fund important purchases, skip the box and take them to the appropriate store to sell them.

-On the Subject of Building: Silos First, Space is Fixed, and Everything is Mobile
+On the Subject of Building: Silos First, Space is Fixed, and Everything Is Mobile

 The town’s carpenter can build additional farm buildings for you.
-At first, the majority of these buildings (and their subsequent upgrades) are far too expensive, but there’s a building worth buying as soon as you can afford its small price: the silo.
+At first, the majority of these buildings (and their subsequent upgrades) are far too expensive, but there’s a building worth buying as soon as you can afford its modest price: the silo.
 Wild grass that you cut down on your farm to make way for other projects goes to waste if you don’t have a silo.
 If you do have a silo, however, the wild grass you cut down become hay.

 Although you may not have any livestock now, eventually you’ll likely dabble in some animal husbandry and all your cute little barnyard friends will be ravenous.
 A silo or two in the beginning ensures you’re not throwing away the wild grass you cut down, but storing it for a later date.

 On the subject of buildings, many new players get paralyzed trying to plan out their farms and worry that they are putting buildings in the wrong place (or that there won’t be room to upgrade those buildings later).
 Good news!
 First, you can move any building at a later date (with no penalty).
 Just visit the carpenter and pick a new spot.
-Second, don’t worry about changing footprints of your various upgradeable buildings.
+Second, don’t worry about changing footprints of your various upgradable buildings.
 Mercifully (and with an improbable TARDIS like quality) upgraded buildings maintain the same footprint no matter how big the interior gets.
 This means the modest starter barn takes up exactly as much space on your farm as the fully upgraded barn.
-Feel free to plan and place down walkways, fences, and trees, as you won’t have to move any of them when you upgrade the neighboring out buildings.
+Feel free to plan and place down walkways, fences, and trees, as you won’t have to move any of them when you upgrade the neighboring buildings.

-Fishing is *#$!ing Frustrating: Stick with It!
+Fishing Is *#$!ing Frustrating: Stick With It!